yoshinorisekimoto/ai-platform-builder-bootcamp/projects/ai-assisted-partner-operations/README.md

 # AI-Assisted Partner Operations

+This project demonstrates how a single AI-assisted workflow can process multiple API incident scenarios by separating workflow logic from scenario definitions.
 A reusable Python prototype demonstrating a safe, structured AI-assisted workflow for API and partner incident analysis.

 This project explores how Large Language Models (LLMs) can support technical investigation while maintaining deterministic validation, human approval, and execution safeguards.